-1. Peer Review: To determine technical merit, all applications will be evaluated according to the following scored criteria, which are listed in decreasing order of importance:

-Theoretical Rationale and Scientific Methods
+- 1. Peer Review: To determine technical merit, all applications will be evaluated according to the following scored criteria, which are listed in decreasing order of importance: - Theoretical Rationale and Scientific Methods

-- To what degree the research approach for accomplishing the specific aims is feasible, will accomplish the objectives, and is based on sound rationale. - Whether the proposed proof-of-concept task performance assessment model adequately incorporates personality and emotional state as determinant components to assess an individual's performance and overall stress level. - How well the study aims, hypotheses or objectives, experimental design, methods, and analyses are designed to clearly answer the research questions. - How well the proposed methodologies, evaluation strategy, type of recruits, recruitment numbers, anticipated drop-out rate, assessment criteria, inter-rater reliability, intended medical domain(s) (or discipline[s]), control groups, statistical protocols, etc., to support the pilot-study are presented and align with the proposed study outcomes. - Whether there is evidence of an adequate contingency plan, such as a risk mitigation plan, to resolve potential delays. - Whether the proposed timeline is appropriate and tasks outlined in the proposal/application are logical in their progression. - To what degree the references cited within the proposal/application supports the background, the proposed methodologies, and/or the proposed pilot study methodologies.
+- To what degree the research approach for accomplishing the specific aims is feasible, will accomplish the objectives, will provide information on proposed methods and analysis/ evaluation strategies, and is based on sound rationale. - To what degree the proposed work and research is derived to create and produce effective metrics and evaluation criteria that will objectively assess a foundation simulated inter-professional team-based learning training practice guidelines or curriculum that will make Team_INTEL an intuitive and normal practice in military team-based point of care. - How well the study aims, hypotheses or objectives, experimental design, methods, and analyses are designed to clearly answer the research questions. - How well the proposal addresses the incorporation early team-based learning as determinant components to assess a team's performance. - How well the proposed methodologies, evaluation strategy, type of recruits, recruitment numbers, anticipated drop-out rate, assessment criteria, inter-rater reliability, intended medical domain(s) (or discipline[s]), control groups, statistical protocols, etc., to support the pilot-study are presented and align with the proposed study outcomes. - How well the proposal includes an establishment of training guidelines or curriculum that incorporates pre-briefing, the simulated procedure, and debriefing parameters and how it could be used across the services in various military team-based environments from Roles 1-47. - How well the proposal is adaptive to teach not only student learners new in a TBL environment, but includes those who have previous experience in interprofessional team environments where the training can influence and alter unproductive current individual behavior practices within teams. - Whether there is evidence of an adequate contingency plan, such as a risk mitigation plan, to resolve potential delays. - Whether the proposed timeline is appropriate and tasks outlined in the proposal/application are logical in their progression. - To what degree the references cited within the proposal supports the background, the proposed methodologies, and/or the proposed pilot study methodologies.